KP Research Radio podcast highlights studies that created Kaiser Permanente’s successful screening program

 A landmark study by the Kaiser Permanente Northern California (KPNC) Division of Research, published in 2018, demonstrated that Kaiser Permanente’s fecal immunochemical test (FIT) screening program reduced colorectal cancer deaths among KPNC members by 52%.
 Today, more than 80% of eligible Kaiser Permanente members are screened for colorectal cancer each year.
 Nationwide, about 69% of adults age 50 to 75 are up-to-date on colorectal cancer screening.

-To mark Colorectal Cancer Awareness Month, KP Research Radio spoke with Jeffrey K. Lee, MD, MAS, a research scientist at the Division of Research and a gastroenterologist with The Permanente Medical Group, about colorectal cancer research and prevention.
+To mark Colorectal Cancer Awareness Month, KP Research Radio spoke with Jeffrey K. Lee, MD, MPH, a research scientist at the Division of Research and a gastroenterologist with The Permanente Medical Group, about colorectal cancer research and prevention.

 To learn more about advances in colorectal cancer screening, see these news stories: